 Yes, there are free detox centers all over the country.
 Someone’s eligibility may depend on several different factors, and availability at these centers is frequently limited.
 We have an entire guide dedicated to helping people find free detox centers near them linked below!Guide to Finding Free Detox Centers

 While the exact treatment schedule will vary depending on the type of detox program, there are very general commonalities between all types.
 A broad outline of what a detox program entails includes:

 The more resources that someone has to further their recovery, the better chances they have to achieve long term sobriety.
 To this end counseling, therapy, diet, exercise, and support groups are often integrated into detox programs.

 Detox is the first, and often most difficult, step in the journey of recovery.
 Once detox has been completed there is often a tendency for someone to think that the journey is over.
 This attitude may increase the chances of relapse if further treatment and care are not pursued as soon as possible.

 It is highly recommended to continue treatment after detox has been completed.
 Almost all drug and alcohol treatment centers will require that detox be completed before therapeutic addiction treatment is started.
 Some detox centers will offer further treatment options in house, but if not, they can certainly refer someone to a nearby treatment facility.

-Working from the aftercare plan which was developed with a case worker during a person’s time in detox will provide a good starting point.
-If there was no aftercare plan developed, then someone may search for other treatment programs, find 12 step meetings, or seek out other support groups which provide drug or alcohol addiction treatment.
+Working from the aftercare plan which was developed with a caseworker during a person’s time in detox will provide a good starting point.
+If there was no aftercare plan developed, then someone may search for other treatment programs, find 12 step meetings, or seek out other support groups that provide drug or alcohol addiction treatment.

 If you are seeking drug and alcohol related addiction rehab for yourself or a loved one, the sponsored hotline is a confidential and convenient solution.